This post was published in Doors & Hardware

 - For fire-protection-rated glazing (NFPA 252 or UL 10C), “D” indicates glazing that meets fire door assembly criteria, “H” indicates the hose stream test, and “T” is used for products that limit the temperature rise to 450 degrees maximum over a 30-minute period

-In the 2015 edition of the IBC, Table 716.5 includes a wealth of information about opening-protective requirements, including the required fire door assembly rating for each of the different types of wall assemblies.
-Limitations on size of door vision panels are noted in this table, as well as the marking required for the glazing in those panels.
-Table 716.5 also includes columns pertaining to sidelight and transom assemblies, noting that fire-protection-rated assemblies are not permitted for locations requiring ratings of more than 3/4-hour.
+In the 2021 and 2018 editions of the IBC, Table 716.1(2) (Table 716.5 in the 2015 IBC) includes a wealth of information about opening-protective requirements, including the required fire door assembly rating for each of the different types of wall assemblies.
+Limitations on the size of door vision panels are noted in this table, as well as the marking required for the glazing in those panels.
+This table also includes columns pertaining to sidelight and transom assemblies, noting that fire-protection-rated assemblies are not permitted for locations requiring ratings of more than 3/4-hour.
 Consistent with NFPA 80, the IBC allows fire-resistance-rated assemblies for sidelight or transom frames with a rating of more than 3/4-hour.

-One important requirement to note is that where fire-resistance-rated assemblies are shown in Table 716.5, the required rating of the assembly is the same as the rating of the wall.
-For example, a fire-resistance-rated sidelight frame installed in a 2-hour exit enclosure wall is required by Table 716.5 to have a 2-hour rating.
+One important requirement to note is that where fire-resistance-rated assemblies are shown in Table 716.1(2)/716.5, the required rating of the assembly is the same as the rating of the wall.
+For example, a fire-resistance-rated sidelight frame installed in a 2-hour exit enclosure wall is required by the table to have a 2-hour rating.
 Typically, fire-protection-rated assemblies have a lower rating than the rating of the wall (for example, a 90-minute fire door assembly in a 2-hour wall).
-Refer to Table 716.5 for specifics on the required ratings for each type of assembly.
+Refer to this table for specifics on the required ratings for each type of assembly.